orkestra/orkestra-transactor/README.md

 The Transactor provides payment processing functionality to any PHP 5.4+, 7.0+ project.
 This library contains dependencies on Symfony and supports both Symfony 2.3+ and 3.0+.

 > HHVM is loosely supported, but it has not been extensively tested.
-Please [Report an Issue](https://github.com/orkestra/orkestra-transactor/issues/new)
+Please [Report an Issue](https://github.com/orkestra/orkestra-transactor/issues/new) if you have any problems.

 ### Supported payment processors: